Contact handles, duality, and sutured Floer homology: Turning around cobordisms of sutured manifolds and duality

 We now consider a sutured cobordism $\cW$ formed by a contact 2-handle attachment to the sutured manifold $(M,\g)$.
 In this case, the dual cobordism $\cW^\vee$ is formed by gluing $(Z,-\xi)$ to $M' = M \cup -Z$ along $\d M'$, and then attaching a 4-dimensional 2-handle.
 Gluing $(Z,-\xi)$ to $M'$ is now a contact 1-handle attachment.
 As described in Lemma~\ref{lem:Morsetheoryturningaroundsuturedcobordism}, the knot that we attach a 2-handle along is given as the union of the co-core of $Z$ (viewed as a contact 2-handle) as well as its image in $-Z$.
 Let $\cH'$ be an admissible diagram of $(-M',\g')$.
 After adding the contact 1-handle and the 4-dimensional 2-handle, we get a diagram that is a compound stabilization of $\cH'$.
 After performing a compound destabilization, we get back to $\cH'$.
 An easy triangle map computation for the 2-handle map shows that the composition of the triangle map and the compound destabilization map is dual to the contact 2-handle map.
 That the compound stabilization map agrees with the map from naturality is shown in Proposition~\ref{prop:compoundstabilizationmap}.
 A schematic for the turned-around contact 2-handle cobordism is shown in Figure~\ref{fig::4}.
 The triangle map is shown in more detail in Figure~\ref{fig::5}.

 Finally, we consider the case when $\cW$ is formed by adding a contact 3-handle.
 In this case, $Z$ has an isolated component, and the cobordism map $F_\cW$ is obtained by removing a standard contact ball from the 3-ball we are adding.
-Then the map is computed as a trivial gluing map, followed by a 3-handle map.
-The 3-handle map is for an embedded 2-sphere that is the push-off of the boundary 2-sphere on which we are attaching the contact 3-handle.
-The dual cobordism $\cW'$ is formed by adding a contact 0-handle, followed by a 4-dimansional 1-handle.
+Then the map is computed as a trivial gluing map, followed by a 4-dimensional 3-handle map.
+The 4-dimensional 3-handle is attached along an embedded 2-sphere that is the push-off of the boundary 2-sphere on which we are attaching the contact 3-handle.
+The dual cobordism $\cW^\vee$ is formed by adding a contact 0-handle, followed by a 4-dimensional 1-handle.
 Hence, the claim that $F_\cW^\vee = F_{\cW^\vee}$ follows from the fact that the 4-dimensional 1-handle and 3-handle maps are dual to each other, as in \cite{OSTriangles}*{Theorem~3.5}. \end{proof}